texfaq/texfaq.github.io/FAQ-texthings.md

   - XeTeX (executable: `xetex`)
-  XeTeX reads UTF-8 encoded Unicode input, and extends TeX's font support to include ''modern'' formats such as OpenType; these extensions to its capabilities make it well-suited to multi-lingual texts covering different writing systems.
+  XeTeX reads UTF-8 encoded Unicode input, and extends TeX's font support to include "modern" formats such as OpenType; these extensions to its capabilities make it well-suited to multi-lingual texts covering different writing systems.
 See [What are XeTeX and LuaTeX?](FAQ-xetex-luatex).